Telprata32/NASA-project/README.md

 	- Provide application individualized, geolocated, COVID-19 risk warnings to guide social awareness, response, and health security
 	- Use risk warning models/algorithms to advice users of covid risk

-		Examples:
+		Example:
 			- provide the user with geolocated COVID-19 risk/susceptibility levels
+			- guide individual decisions regarding what to wear (type of mask)
+			- which locations to avoid
+			- social distancing measures
+			- other exposure control measures